oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_manager_stack_actions_module.rst

 ..
 Description

 - Perform actions on a Stack resource in Oracle Cloud Infrastructure
-- For *action=change_compartment*, moves a Stack and it's associated Jobs into a different compartment.
+- For *action=change_compartment*, moves a stack (and its associated jobs) into a different compartment within the same tenancy.
+For information about moving resources between compartments, see `Moving Resources to a Different Compartment <https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#moveRes>`_.
 - For *action=detect_stack_drift*, checks drift status for the specified stack.